 My daughter loves leaving out treats for Santa on Christmas Eve and milk and cookies are always going to be Santa’s favorite.
-And quite right too, because Santa does use up a lot of calories on Christmas Eve and he has to replace them somehow.
+Quite right too, because Santa does use up a lot of calories on Christmas Eve and he has to replace them somehow.

 These snowflake cookies are so tasty that I’m sure Santa could easily eat a small handful whilst putting the presents under the tree.

 The snowflake cookie recipe has a fondant snowflake perched on the top, which gives a lovely little dance on the taste buds.
 You will have to make them to see what I mean!

 They may look tricky, but trust me, they are SO easy.

 What You Will Need To Make Your Snowflake Cookies

 Once you have made the shortbread cookie (recipe below), you will need the following:

 Step 1: Bake your shortbread cookies (easy recipe below) and leave to cool.
 Once the cookies are cool you have the fun part of decorating!